 It never was.

-This is not a hypothetical.
 For teams managing large numbers of database instances across sprawling, distributed infrastructure, rogue and unmonitored databases are an everyday reality.

-Manual alternatives, periodic network audits, spreadsheet inventories, and relying on developers to self-report, are slow and error-prone, and always one forgotten instance away from a database incident.
+Manual alternatives, periodic network audits, spreadsheet inventories, and relying on developers to self-report are slow and error-prone, and always one forgotten instance away from a database incident.
 Native database vendor tools often have visibility gaps and rarely give you a unified view across the mix of database platforms you actually run.
 Open-source network scanners require scripting expertise and produce raw output that doesn’t plug into your database monitoring workflow.

 The result is a persistent blind spot.
 You can’t see it, fix it, or observe it if you’re not monitoring it, and you can’t monitor what you can’t find.
 Finding every database on your network has historically required more effort than most teams can consistently sustain.